What is Rochester Free Radio?

 And if I do donate, how do I know my hard earned money won’t go towards executive salaries, corporate cars, expensive parties, out of town trips, etc.?

-No. Never.
+It won’t, we promise.
 We are an all volunteer group.
-All money we receive is used to pay rent, utilities and music royalties.
+All money we receive is used to pay rent, utilities and music licensing royalties.
 Anything left goes toward technical upgrades.
 We’re not about money, but need some to stay on the air.

 “Some guy” told me you’re just a bunch of washed up former radio guys who hog up the whole thing for your own selfish needs.
 True?

-Absurd.
-We do have some people with previous professional radio experience and we have many other people with no radio background to speak of who just want to be part of our thing.
+Absolutely not.
+We do have some people with previous professional radio experience, but we also have many other people with no radio background to speak of who just want to be part of our thing.